fetchai/docs-archived/docs/i_nets/quickstart-aw2.md

 5. Customize the `simple_seller` skill (in `YOUR_AGENT_NAME/skills/simple_seller`) and the `simple_data_request` skill (in `YOUR_AGENT_NAME/skills/simple_data_request`) to satisfy the following requirements (you may optionally customize other components of the AEA as well):

 	- The AEA must sell data offered by a public API which provides data on mobility or weather in the vicinity of either one of Berlin (Germany) [`latitude: 52.5200, longitude: 13.4050`], London (UK) [`latitude: 51.5074, longitude: -0.1278`], San Francisco (USA) [`latitude: 37.7749, longitude: -122.4194`] or Shanghai (China) [`latitude: 31.2304, longitude: 121.4737`].
 Your AEA must be located in a radius no further than `50 km` from the geo locations specified.
-You can customize the `simple_data_request` skill to satisfy this requirement.
+You can customize the `simple_data_request` and `simple_seller` skills to satisfy this requirement.
 	- The AEA must request data from a public API.
 You can customize the `simple_data_request` skill to satisfy this requirement.
 	- The AEA must negotiate the terms using the fipa protocol (`fetchai/fipa`) and advertise it using oef search protocol (`fetchai/oef_search`) on the SOEF.
 You can customize the `simple_seller` skill to satisfy this requirment (by default it is already satisfied).
 	- The advertisement must include the correct service key (`seller_service`) and value (one of `weather_data` or `mobility_data`, depending on the data your agent is offering).
 You can customize the `simple_seller` skill to satisfy this requirement.